Margaret Thatcher

 Thatcher studied chemistry at Somerville College, Oxford, and worked briefly as a research chemist before becoming a barrister.
 She was elected Member of Parliament for Finchley in 1959.
-Edward Heath appointed her secretary of state for education and science in his 1970–1974 government.
-In 1975, she defeated Heath in the Conservative Party leadership election to become leader of the opposition, the first woman to lead a major political party in the UK.
+Edward Heath appointed her Secretary of State for Education and Science in his 1970–1974 government.
+In 1975 she defeated Heath in the Conservative Party leadership election to become Leader of the Opposition and the first woman to lead a major British political party.

-Upon becoming prime minister following her win in the 1979 general election, Thatcher introduced a series of economic policies intended to reverse high inflation and Britain's struggles in the wake of the Winter of Discontent and an oncoming recession.
+On becoming prime minister after winning the 1979 general election, Thatcher introduced a series of economic policies intended to reverse high inflation and Britain's struggles in the wake of the Winter of Discontent and an oncoming recession.
 (Note: In her foreword to the Conservative manifesto of 1979, she wrote of "a feeling of helplessness, that we are a once great nation that has somehow fallen behind".)
 Her political philosophy and economic policies emphasised greater individual liberty, the privatisation of state-owned companies, and reducing the power and influence of trade unions.
 Her popularity in her first years in office waned amid the recession and rising unemployment.
-Victory in the 1982 Falklands War and the recovering economy brought a resurgence of support, resulting in her landslide re-election in 1983.
+Victory in the 1982 Falklands War and the recovering economy brought a resurgence of support, resulting in the Conservative Party being returned to government in a landslide victory in 1983.
 She survived an assassination attempt by the Provisional IRA in the 1984 Brighton hotel bombing and achieved a political victory against the National Union of Mineworkers in the 1984–85 miners' strike.
-In 1986, Thatcher oversaw the deregulation of UK financial markets, leading to an economic boom in what came to be known as the Big Bang.
-Thatcher was re-elected for a third time in another landslide in 1987; however, her subsequent support for the Community Charge (also known as the "poll tax") was widely unpopular, and her increasingly Eurosceptic views on the European Community were not shared by others in her cabinet.
-In 1990, Thatcher resigned as party leader and prime minister following a challenge to her leadership; she was succeeded by John Major, her chancellor of the Exchequer.
+In 1986 Thatcher oversaw the deregulation of UK financial markets, leading to an economic boom, in what came to be known as the Big Bang.
+Thatcher was re-elected for a third term with another landslide in 1987, but her subsequent support for the Community Charge (also known as the "poll tax") was widely unpopular, and her increasingly Eurosceptic views on the European Community were not shared by others in her cabinet.
+She resigned as prime minister and party leader in 1990, after a challenge was launched to her leadership, and was succeeded by John Major, her Chancellor of the Exchequer.
 (Note: Winning support from a majority of her party in the first round of votes, Thatcher fell four votes short of the required 15% margin to win the contest outright.
 Her fall has been characterised as "a rare coup d'état at the top of the British politics: the first since Lloyd George sawed Asquith off at the knees in 1916.")

-After retiring from the Commons in 1992, she was given a life peerage as Baroness Thatcher (of Kesteven in the County of Lincolnshire) which entitled her to sit in the House of Lords.
-In 2013, she died of a stroke at the Ritz Hotel, London, at the age of 87.
-A polarising figure in British politics, Thatcher is nonetheless viewed favourably in historical rankings and public opinion of British prime ministers.
+After retiring from the House of Commons in 1992, Thatcher was given a life peerage, which entitled her to sit in the House of Lords.
+In 2013 she died of a stroke at the Ritz Hotel, London, at the age of 87.
+A polarising figure in British politics, she is nonetheless viewed favourably in historical rankings and public opinion of British prime ministers.
 Her tenure constituted a realignment towards neoliberal policies in Britain; the complex legacy attributed to this shift continues to be debated into the 21st century.